ghgemmer/Halloween/README.md

 appropriate row in sheet 2.
 Then sheet 2 has the code snippet you can copy and paste into the PropController.ino file for accessing it in the code for playback later on.

+## Licenses

+Any new code uses the MIT software license.

 # Lessons Learned

-Lessons learned as well as future enhancements is contained in the file \Halloween\Lessons Learned.docx.
+Lessons learned as well as future enhancements are contained in the file \Halloween\Lessons Learned.docx.

 # Directories and files